Charging Times for Electric Cars

 Simply put, the larger your battery, the longer it will take to charge.
 Charging can be sped up depending on what charging point you use.
 The fast and rapid charging points will recharge the battery much quicker.
 Chargers are given a power rating in kW, and the higher the kW, the faster the charger.
 These can range from a three-pin socket that you find in your home, to specific rapid chargers found at motorway services.

 It's common for electric car owners to use the 'Top-up charging' method.
 When they go shopping or go to work, they will put their EV on charge and go on about their day.
-Top-up charging allows drivers to feel relaxed about not running out of power, it keeps the battery at a stable level so you can get from A to B comfortably.
-Always double check you have enough energy to get to your destination, you don't want to run out of charge whilst you’re on your way.
+Top-up charging allows drivers to feel relaxed about not running out of power.
+It keeps the battery at a stable level so you can get from A to B comfortably.
+Always double check you have enough energy to get to your destination, you don't want to run out of charge whilst you’re travelling.

 If you have access to a home charging point, take advantage of overnight charging as well as day charging.
 Typically, when an electric car reaches 80%, the charger will automatically reduce its power to help keep the battery from depreciating so, don’t worry about leaving your car on charge over a long period of time.